Article

 How to evaluate merchandising success and ROI

-If the aim of merchandising is to create a top notch ecommerce experience, then the desired outcomes are pretty straightforward: Higher conversions rates and bigger average order value (AOV).
+If the aim of merchandising is to create a top notch eCommerce experience, then the desired outcomes are pretty straightforward: Higher conversions rates and bigger average order value (AOV).

 But those are just the beginning.
 Here are several others you may want to consider: